HSBC

 1.3 Typography / Soft grid / Icons

-I decided to add several improvements to the type system related not only to leading and tracking, but also a wider range of styles to cover all the test scenarios, among other topics.
-In the image below, general guidelines for a 8pt soft grid system.
+I introduced several improvements to the type system, addressing not only leading and tracking but also expanding the range of styles to cover a broader set of use cases.
+The image below outlines general guidelines for an 8pt soft grid system.

 • hsbc-foundations03-ui-centre